-I am a Lecturer and the Writer-in-Residence at Harvard Medical School in the Department of Global Health and Social Medicine and I am an Instructor at the Harvard T.H.
-Chan School of Public Health.
+I am a Lecturer and the Writer-in-Residence at Harvard Medical School in the Department of Global Health and Social Medicine.
 I write about health, politics, and justice.

-I am a regular contributor to VICE's health channel, Tonic.
-I have written for The Atlantic, The New Republic, The New York Times, The Guardian, Slate, Playboy, and The Nation, and my work has been featured by MSNBC, NPR, HuffPost Live, BET, and Big Think.
+I am a regular contributor to Men's Health, writing lately about health and all things coronavirus.
+I have written for VICE, The Atlantic, The New Republic, The New York Times, The Guardian, Slate, Playboy, and The Nation, and my work has been featured by MSNBC, NPR, HuffPost Live, BET, and Big Think.
 I hold a Ph.D. and master's in Anthropology from Harvard, a master's in Religion, Ethics, and Politics from Harvard Divinity School, and a B.A. in Philosophy from Pennsylvania State University.

 You can contact me at Jason_Silverstein [at] hms.harvard.edu.